strangebuzz/phpquiz/README.md

   1. `make run`
   1. Browse `http://127.0.0.1:8006`

-If you have an error regarding the database connection run `make run` a second time so PostgreSQL is finally available.
+If you have an error regarding the database connection, run `make run` a second time, so PostgreSQL is finally available.

-That's it, you should be ready to develop.
+That's it; you should be ready to develop.

 Dev 📔